BitTitanRunbookDocumentation/BitTitanRunbookDocumentation.github.io/pages/docs/ActiveDirectory/CreateUsers.md

                 UserPrincipalName
                     Single string, required.
                     This is the user principal name for the new user.
-                Password
-                    Single string, required.
-                    This is the password for the new user.
             Optional columns:
                 FirstName
                     Single string, optional.